5 Signs You Need a Bed Topper, Not a New Mattress — Plus 3 To Shop This Labor Day

 (Image credit: Getty Images)

-To soften your bed and sooth aching or sore joints, buy a plush memory foam bed topper.
-A medium-soft topper will provide ample pressure relief, meaning it will relieve the three key pressure points when side sleeping (shoulders, hips, and knees) to leave you pain free.
+To soften your bed and sooth aching or sore joints, buy a plush memory foam topper.
+A medium-soft topper will provide ample pressure relief, meaning it will relieve the three key pressure points when side sleeping (shoulders, hips, and knees) and help reduce pain in those areas.

 3 mattress topper deals to shop this Labor Day